 Epaphras, who is one of you, a servant of Christ Jesus, greets you, always struggling on your behalf in his prayers, that you may stand mature and fully assured in all the will of God.
 For I bear him witness that he has worked hard for you and for those in Laodicea and in Hierapolis.

 I’m seeing it today for the first time.
 Paul is in a band.
-Not a band as in Aerosmith or the Beetles, but a band of a few people who have allied themselves with Jesus to advance his purposes in the world.
-They are helping one another to mature in their faith and character; to become the kind of disciples they aspire to make of others; those who “stand firm in all the will of God, mature and fully assured.”
+Not a band as in Aerosmith or The Beatles, but a band of a few people who have allied themselves with Jesus to advance his purposes in the world.
+They are helping one another to mature in their faith and character; to become the kind of disciples they aspire to make of others; those who “stand mature and fully assured in all the will of God” (v.
+12 ESV).